whoodes/CLRS-Problem-Set-Solutions/README.md

 course was completed in December of 2018.
 This repository is a demonstration of my own personal understanding of the material covered.
 There are a total of eleven problem sets in all.

+## Problem set 01

-**Problem set 01** is a collection of loop invariant proofs, as well as a recurrence tree proof.
-The algorithms involved in this problem set include:
+A collection of loop invariant proofs, as well as a recurrence tree proof.
+The algorithms involved in this problem set
+include:

 - linear search
 - binary search
 - bubble sort

-**Problem set 02**

-## Problem set 01

 ### Linear Search